The Exaggerated Death of Ultra Boy: Behold: Reflecto

-While helping to rescue a sinking cargo-craft in the Pacific Ocean, Phantom Girl's leg becomes entangled in a huge strand of seaweed and she almost drowns.
-She is saved by a powerful metahuman named Reflecto, who administers mouth-to-mouth resuscitation and flies her back to Legion Headquarters.
-Shortly thereafter, Grimbor the Chainsman erects a network of chain-like energy beams around the Earth.
-With spacecraft unable to bypass the chains, Grimbor demands that the United Earth Council surrender the Legion to him within twenty-four hours.
-In space, the Legionnaires are unable to destroy the energy chains, but Saturn Girl manages to track Grimbor to his stronghold near the North Pole.
+While helping to rescue a sinking cargo-craft in the Pacific Ocean, Phantom Girl is entangled in seaweed and almost drowns.
+She is saved by a powerful metahuman named Reflecto, who flies her back to Legion Headquarters.
+Shortly thereafter, Grimbor the Chainsman erects a network of energy beams around the Earth.
+With spacecraft unable to bypass the chains, Grimbor demands that the United Planets surrender the Legion to him.
+The Legionnaires are unable to destroy the energy chains, but Saturn Girl tracks Grimbor to his stronghold near the North Pole.

 Reflecto follows a group of Legionnaires containing Phantom Girl, displaying genuine concern for her well-being.
-He utilizes super-strength, invulnerability, super-speed and vision powers, making him seem very familiar to Bouncing Boy and Duo Damsel.
+He utilizes super-strength, invulnerability, super-speed and vision powers, making him seem familiar to Bouncing Boy and Duo Damsel.
 Later, as the energy-chains contract and begin to compress Earth's atmosphere, the Legionnaires attack Grimbor's stronghold.
-Having prepared in advance, Grimbor manages to defeat each attacking member of the Legion, whom he blames for the death of his true love Charma, who was killed by her fellow prison inmates.
+Having prepared in advance, Grimbor manages to defeat each Legionnaire, blaming them for the death of his lover Charma, who was killed by her fellow prison inmates.
 Using the Augmatron, a device she has secretly built, Princess Projectra determines that the main Earth Council satellite is the key to the energy field.
-Karate Kid destroys the satellite, thereby dissipating the network of chains.
-Meanwhile, Grimbor concludes that Reflecto is actually Ultra Boy in disguise.
+Karate Kid destroys the satellite, dissipating the chains.
+Meanwhile, Grimbor concludes that Reflecto is Ultra Boy in disguise.
 While Reflecto is using his super-strength, Grimbor blasts him with a powerful energy weapon.
 Reflecto survives the blast using his invulnerability.
-With the hero using two superpowers at the same time, Grimbor realizes that he could not be Ultra Boy.
+With the hero using two superpowers at the same time, Grimbor realizes that he cannot be Ultra Boy.
 Reflecto knocks Grimbor unconscious, and then collapses himself.
 As her teammates arrive, Phantom Girl discovers that Reflecto is wearing a mask, along with a second costume beneath his uniform.
-The Legionnaires are shocked to learn that the unconscious Reflecto is actually their 20th century teammate, Superboy.
+The Legionnaires are shocked to learn that Reflecto is Superboy.